vakila/vakila.github.io/_posts/2016-08-22-marionette-act-ii-testing.md

 ### What do the tests look like?

 As for the tests themselves, since the Marionette harness is an extension of Python's `unittest`, tests are mostly written as a custom flavor of `unittest` test cases.
-Test classes extend [`MarionetteTestCase`](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/marionette_test.py#617), which is an extension of [`unittest.TestCase`](https://docs.python.org/2/library/unittest.html#unittest.TestCase).
-So if you need to write a new test using Marionette, it's as simple as writing a new test module named `test_my_awesome_feature.py` which extends that class with whatever `test_*` methods you want -- just like with vanilla [`unittest`](https://docs.python.org/2/library/unittest.html#basic-example).
+Tests extend [`MarionetteTestCase`](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/marionette_test.py#617), which is an extension of [`unittest.TestCase`](https://docs.python.org/2/library/unittest.html#unittest.TestCase).
+So if you need to write a new test using Marionette, it's as simple as writing a new test module named `test_super_awesome_things.py` which extends that class with whatever `test_*` methods you want -- just like with vanilla [`unittest`](https://docs.python.org/2/library/unittest.html#basic-example).

 Let's take a look at a simple example, [`test_checkbox.py`](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/tests/unit/test_checkbox.py):